FuelsEurope

 8 Jun 2020

-Their ask — FuelsEurope requests that all hydrogen production technologies be considered equally, including Steam Methane Reforming with carbon capture alongside renewable electrolysis.
+Message — FuelsEurope requests that all hydrogen production technologies be considered equally, including Steam Methane Reforming with carbon capture alongside renewable electrolysis.
 They advocate for refineries as energy hubs within industrial clusters and recognition of low-carbon liquid fuels as decarbonization solutions.123

-How it helps them — This would allow them to continue using existing infrastructure and fossil fuel production methods.45
+Why — This would allow them to continue using existing infrastructure and fossil fuel production methods.45

-Who loses — Climate advocates lose faster transition to truly renewable hydrogen production methods.6
+Impact — Climate advocates lose faster transition to truly renewable hydrogen production methods.6

 Meeting with Aleksandra Tomczak (Cabinet of Executive Vice-President Frans Timmermans)